mmomtchev/Forez/README.md

 #### Death

-He dies without issue in 1251 and he is succeeded by his brother, Renaud I de Forez ([#4], page 254).
+He dies without issue in 1251 and he is succeeded by his brother, Renaud I of Forez ([#4], page 254).

 ## The Barons Crusade